 Contact: Matthew Blinn

-First American Education Finance serves NCICU institutions with customized financing solutions at preferred rates.
-First American’s dedication to serving the needs of the education community helps over 600 schools deliver the best education possible to their students.
-Their unique funding solutions solve school challenges from complex campus projects like energy efficiency upgrades, deferred maintenance and campus renovations to technology and equipment management – all through a simple and transparent experience.
+First American Education Finance provides NCICU institutions with customized financing solutions at preferred rates.
+For more than 20 years, First American has served the needs of the education community helping more than 700 schools deliver the best education possible to their students.
+Our unique financing solutions solve school challenges from complex campus projects to equipment management – all through a simple and transparent experience.

 Contact: Todd Benson